pforret/blog.splashing/_topic/city/mariupol.md

 ---
 # Mariupol

 Mariupol  is a city in Donetsk Oblast, Ukraine.
 It is situated on the northern coast  of the Sea of Azov, at the mouth of the Kalmius River.
-Prior to the 2022 Russian invasion of Ukraine, it was the tenth-largest city in the country and the  second-largest city in Donetsk Oblast, with an estimated population of 425,681 people in January  2022.
-However, Mariupol has been militarily controlled by Russia since May 2022, and the city's residents  are now estimated to number around 100,000, according to Ukrainian authorities.Historically, the  city of Mariupol was a centre for trade and manufacturing, and played a key role in the development  of higher education and many businesses while also serving as a coastal resort on the Black Sea.
-From 1948 to 1989, the city was known as Zhdanov, named after Andrei Zhdanov, a high-ranking  official of the Communist Party of the Soviet Union; the name was part of a larger effort to rename  cities after high-ranking political figures in the Soviet Union.
+Prior to the Russian invasion of Ukraine, it was the tenth-largest city in the country and the  second-largest city in Donetsk Oblast, with an estimated population of 425,681 people in January  2022; Ukrainian authorities estimate the population of Mariupol at approximately 120,000.
+Mariupol has been occupied by Russian forces since May 2022.

 ## Unsplash photos